pylablib.devices.AWG package

 Get the value of a settings, status, or full info parameter

-include specifies either a list of variables (only these variables are returned), a priority threshold (only values with the priority equal or higher are returned), or "all" (all available variables).
-Since the lowest priority is -10, setting include=-10 queries all available variables, which is equivalent to include="all".
+{name: value}containing full device information (including status and settings).include specifies either a list of variables (only these variables are returned), a priority threshold (only values with the priority equal or higher are returned), or

-include specifies either a list of variables (only these variables are returned), a priority threshold (only values with the priority equal or higher are returned), or "all" (all available variables).
-Since the lowest priority is -10, setting include=-10 queries all available variables, which is equivalent to include="all".
+{name: value}containing the device status (including settings).include specifies either a list of variables (only these variables are returned), a priority threshold (only values with the priority equal or higher are returned), or

-include specifies either a list of variables (only these variables are returned), a priority threshold (only values with the priority equal or higher are returned), or "all" (all available variables).
-Since the lowest priority is -10, setting include=-10 queries all available variables, which is equivalent to include="all".
+{name: value}containing all the device settings.include specifies either a list of variables (only these variables are returned), a priority threshold (only values with the priority equal or higher are returned), or

 Check if the device is connected